 IN THE MOOD Singers & Dancers

 Sarah Lindsey (Swing Dancer, Vocalist) is originally from Cincinnati, Ohio and moved to New York City to pursue a career in musical theatre.
-She attended the American Musical and Dramatic Academy and is a conservatory-trained Singer/Dancer/Actor.
-Sarah is pleased and beyond excited to make her national tour debut with IN THE MOOD!
+She attended AMDA (The American Musical and Dramatic Academy) and trained as a Singer/Dancer/Actor under a conservatory program.
+Sarah is pleased and beyond excited to make her National Tour debut with IN THE MOOD.
 To go back into the 1930s and 40s is such a treat and she is grateful to share this experience with all involved!
-Past credits include traveling for two years as a singer and dancer on AIDA Cruises.
+Past credits include traveling the world on AIDA Cruises, where she was a Dancer/ Singer for 2 years.
 Sarah would like to thank the IN THE MOOD team for this wonderful opportunity and is ready for the amazing journey ahead!

 Daniel Fuentes (Vocalist) is originally from South Florida and is based out of the Atlanta and Chicago areas.
 He received his BFA in Musical Theater from the University of Florida.
 This is Daniel’s second time touring and is excited to return to the IN THE MOOD family once again.
 When Daniel is not on tour you may find him playing soccer, recording music or cooking a mean fettuccine.
 If none of the above apply, then he is probably somewhere auditioning for the role of Alexander Hamilton.
 He thanks his high school teacher, Lori Sessions, for making him take a leap of faith all those years ago.